lfiaschi/udacity-advanced-lane-finding-project/README.md

 - To camera parameters were produced with the notebook  `Camera Calibration.ipynb`  which saves a pickle `calibration.p` with the fitted parameters
 - The code for the segmentation and lane fitting pipeline is organized in the library `carnd_lane_pipeline.py`.
-  In this  library the class `LaneFinder` takes care of the fit and the image processing for each frame of the video.
+  In this  library the class `LaneFinder` takes care of image processing for each frame of the video in its main method process image.
 - The results of the project is the video `output.mp4` which can be obtained by running the ipython notebook `Project Submission.ipynb`